ppprakhar/show-language-counts-for-polylang/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 Adds language-wise post, product and custom-post-type counts for all Polylang-enabled content types in the WordPress admin.
 Does not modify the default WordPress counters.
+Unaffiliated helper for Polylang users.

 == Description ==